rh-ai-quickstart/guardrailing-llms/README.md

 # Guardrailing LLMs

 Welcome to the LLM Guardrails quickstart!
 Use this to quickly deploy a comprehensive AI safety framework with TrustyAI orchestrator and multiple detector services.
-To see how it's done, jump straight to [installation](#install).

 ## Detailed description